raspberrypilearning/fl-programming-robotics/week-3/fl-progrobot-w3-step08.md

 right_sensor.when_no_line = robin.forward
 ~~~

-**Note:** Unlike calling these methods during a program, you should make sure not to put brackets after the method name when using events.
-You are providing a *reference* to the method, not calling it.
-The event only needs you to provide the method name, when the event happens it will find the method and call it.
-If you include brackets with the method it is called immediately.
+**Note:** Unlike calling these methods during a program, when using events you should make sure not to put brackets after the method name.
+You are providing a reference to the method, not calling it.
+The event only needs you to provide the method name; when the event happens it will find the method and call it.
+If you include brackets with the method, it will be called immediately.

 ### Ensuring the program doesn't run forever

 Currently, the motors will continue to run even after you close the program.
 If you ran the program at the moment, you would probably need to turn off the Raspberry Pi to stop your robot from moving.

-**4.** To make sure that the robot doesn’t keep running forever, and to close all the components' connections cleanly, add the following to the end of your program:
+4. To make sure that the robot doesn’t keep running forever, and to close all the components' connections cleanly, add the following to the end of your program:

 ~~~ python
 sleep(10)